On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Statistics of binary sequences

 \end{proof}

-\begin{remark} This proposition allows to compute explicitly any distribution $\mu_a$ since it is trivial to give explicit closed formulas for $\mu_0$ and $\mu_1$.
+\begin{remark} This proposition allows us to explicitly compute every distribution $\mu_a$, since it is trivial to give explicit closed formulas for $\mu_0$ and $\mu_1$.
 It also gives an understanding of the link between $\mu_a$ and the binary expansion of $a$.
 However, we prefer another presentation of such a result.
-Namely, one that assembles in a close formula these identities as we follows the binary decomposition of $a$.
-Such a formula is given in Theorem \ref{thm.distrib}. \end{remark}
+Namely, one that assembles in a close formula these identities as we follow the binary decomposition of $a$.
+Such a formula is given in Theorem~\ref{thm.distrib}. \end{remark}

-One way to do such a thing is to remark that if we collapse the tree $\tau_a$ by identifying the vertices whose label's first coordinate are the same, we obtain a graph whose structure is studied in the next section.
+One way to do such a thing is to `collapse' the tree $\tau_a$ in order to obtain a `collapsed' graph.
+This is more or less done by identifying the vertices whose label's first coordinates are the same, and we obtain a graph whose structure is studied in the next section.